soriox/RealismController/README.md

 THIS IS NOT A TUTORIAL PROJECT.
 THIS IS VERY ADVANCED AND YOU MUST ALREADY HAVE AN UNDERSTANDING OF THE UNITY ENGINE

 The Unity Realsim controller was created to give full control of the player's movement, allowing players to move through environments seamlessly and realistically.
 The scripts currently allow for smooth speed transitioning, animation state management, movement state management, IK integration and more.
 Full feature list below.
-The character controller and camera controller scripts both work independently allowing for a no hassle integration into your current projects.
+The character controller and camera controller scripts both work independently allowing for integration into your current projects.
 However, the scripts will work together if they have the chance to.
 Contributions are encouraged.
 Happy programming!

 ## Features

 RealismController 0.5:

+* Custom editor UI
 * Different types of movement styles.
+* Light Prop Hunt Support
 * Light First-Person Support
 * Controller Support (This is currently supports the old input system, a version with Unity's new input system will be released soon)
 * Independent movement speeds for each state (walking, jogging, running)